-Care Groups (also called CGs or Small Groups) are an essential part of EEFC's ministries.
-CGs offer a smaller and more closely knitted group for members to fellowship, do Bible study, pray and support one another.
-Currently, we have 10 CGs that are meeting regularly in the following locations:
+Life Groups (also called LGs or Care Groups) are an essential part of EEFC's ministries.
+LGs offer a smaller and more closely knitted group for members to fellowship, do Bible study, pray and support one another.
+Currently, we have 14 LGs that are meeting regularly:

-Different CGs cater for members with young children, more mature/senior adults, college students and young working adults.
-If you're interested to find out more, please contact:
+Different LGs cater for members with young children, more mature/senior adults, college students and young working adults.
+If you're interested to find out more, please contact us.

-For pastoral care and visitations, please contact Pastor David Low above.
+For pastoral care and visitations, please contact Pr Hon Chien.

 It is the prayer and hope of Youth Alive! that in collaboration with parents and families, we can provide an environment where friendship may flourish, positive peer and adult support can be encouraged, and the word of God can be learned in a way that is meaningful to the youths, so that their lives can be counted for our Lord Jesus' sake.